 Assuranc e Level Scope of Applications Test Level Only provided by test use.
 No legal liability borne for the transmitted data.
 Level 1 Use e-mail notification to verify that the applicant can operate the e-mail account.
 Suitable for use in an Internet environment in which the risk of malicious activity is considered to be low or unable to provide a higher assurance level.
 When used for a digital signature, can be used to determine if a subscriber comes from a certain e-mail account and ensure the integrity of the signed document.
 When used for encryption, relying parties can use the subscriber's certificate public key to encrypt and transmit messages or symmetric key to ensure its confidentiality but is not suitable for online transactions when identity authentication and non-repudiation is required.
 Level 2 Suitable for use in Internet environment where information may be tampered with but malicious tampering is not present (information interception is possible but the probability is not high).
 Not suitable for the signing of importance documents (life-related or high value transaction documents).
 Suitable for data encryption and identity verification of small value e-commerce transactions.
-Level 3 Suitable for use in Internet environments in which there are malicious users, which intercept or tamper with information, and risks, which are

-Assuranc e Level Scope of Applications greater than the environment of Level 2.
+Level 3 Suitable for use in Internet environments in which there are malicious users, which intercept or tamper with information, and risks, which are greater than the environment of Level 2.
 Transmitted information includes on-line cash or property transactions.
 Level 4 Suitable for use in Internet environments where potential threats to data are high or the cost to restore tampered data is high.
 Transmitted information includes high value on-line transactions or highly confidential documents.

-The assurance level, authentication method, applicable scope, and reducible risks for SSL certificates, in addition to meet the aforesaid table, are described as follows:
+The applicable scope for SSL certificates in this CP is described as follows: